In This Article

 Your sleep quality also affects your gut microbiome.
 Better sleep quality and longer sleeping hours help improve your gut microbiome.

-Learning how to manage stress and anxiety is very crucial in healing gut dysbiosis.
+Learning how to manage stress and anxiety is crucial in healing gut dysbiosis.
 Try doing the following:

 Certain medications negatively impact gut health.
 This leads to dysbiosis in the intestinal microbiota.